This post may contain affiliate links. Please read our disclosure policy.

 • In a separate small bowl, whisk together the flour, cocoa powder, baking powder, and salt.

-• Remove from the oven and let cool for 10 minutes.
-Slice and enjoy.
+• Remove from the oven and let the brownies cool in the dish for about 10 minutes before slicing.

 Notes